Go straight to the content

 Krav Maga: gross motor skills

-Fine motor skills in many combat sports are also a starting point that varies depending on the martial art, combat sport, or self-defense discipline.
-Krav Maga, for example, has a very clear core principle: "in an emergency, one automatically relies on gross motor skills."
+The (fine) motor skills required in many martial arts also differ depending on the martial art, combat sport, or self-defense form.
+Krav Maga, for example, clearly has as its main principle: "in an emergency, one automatically reverts to gross motor skills."

-The idea behind this is that people revert to "natural" behavior in stressful and threatening situations.
-Fine motor skills are bypassed, and survival mode takes over.
-This is therefore an important fundamental principle, which, in my view, makes Krav Maga very suitable for purely building resilience and self-confidence.
+The idea behind this is that people in stressful and threatening situations revert to "natural" behavior.
+Fine motor skills are bypassed and survival mode takes over.
+This is an important fundamental principle, which in my opinion makes Krav Maga very suitable if the goal is purely to become more resilient and confident.

 Krav Maga is suitable for all ages, but we would advise waiting until your child is at least 6 or 7 years old.

-Find a more well-known and popular combat sport or martial art
+Look for a more well-known and popular martial art or combat sport

 Personally, I also believe in competition and the law of large numbers.
 When choosing a martial art for yourself or your child, I think this really matters.
-While there may be some excellent, exotic gyms for children, you're more likely to find a good karate club, boxing school, or judo club nearby than one that teaches Pencak Silat or some eccentric kung fu style.
+There may be very good exotic gyms for children, but the chance is greater that there is a good karate club, boxing school, or judo association nearby than one that teaches Pencak Silat or an eccentric kung-fu style.

-It is recommended to take a trial lesson to discover which sport best suits your child's interests and character.
+It is advisable to take a trial lesson to discover which sport best suits your child's interests and character.

-Wherever you live, these days you're sure to find clubs and associations in your area that offer the most popular sports for children (and adults): kickboxing, judo, karate, krav maga and taekwondo.
+Wherever you live, nowadays there are certainly clubs and associations nearby that offer the most popular sports for children (and adults): kickboxing, judo, karate, krav maga, and taekwondo.

 Summary

-To conclude and summarize the above introduction, we can actually give a few answers:
+Concluding and summarizing the above introduction, we can actually give a few answers:

-• At a young age, the specific martial art doesn't matter.
-Choose a gym that's affordable, easy to get to, and where the instructor makes you feel comfortable.
+• At a young age, the specific martial art does not matter.
+Choose the gym that is affordable, easy to reach, and where the instructor gives you a good feeling.

-• Any martial art they like.
-Unless you're really looking for the 100 worst schools, your kids will always get through it and learn something too.
+• Any martial art they enjoy.
+Unless you really find the 100 worst schools, your children will always get through and also learn something from it.

-• It is recommended to take a trial lesson to discover which sport best suits your child's interests and character.
+• It is advisable to take a trial lesson to discover which sport best suits your child's interests and character.

-• The instructor is the most important subject of your choice!
+• The instructor is the most important factor in your choice!

 Which martial arts are most suitable for children?